Nature

 Nature metrics and how they’re measured

 Our UK target is to restore the natural environment by 10% on the land we manage.
-We measure this using a natural capital approach that measures the impact of improvements that we make on our sites.
+We use a natural capital approach to measure the impact of improvements we make on the non-operational land at our own sites based on financial value estimations.
 This allows us to capture changes in ecosystem services and demonstrate gains for the environment at a site level.
 Only the activities undertaken by our Electricity Transmission business feed directly into this target, but all our business units are taking action on nature.
 The case studies below show some of the activities in other parts of our business.

 Our US metric captures preserved acres that we manage across our electric and gas businesses.
 These categories include rare, threatened and endangered species protection, wetland mitigation, and vegetation enhancement.
 A live tracker allows us to capture projects within these categories that are material to protecting our natural resources.